 Day 1 was a ‘test’ trek; a relatively short walk on easy terrain, then we spent the night in a homestay in a village called Zurite.
 The hosts were welcoming, bunk beds comfy and the food was hearty & warming.
 There was even a bar, and they made a cake to celebrate one of our group’s birthdays.
 Along the way we visited ruins and wandered through villages – the local people were surprised to see us and asked what we were doing there – a welcome experience after the tourist-filled Cusco.
 This was rural Peru; were people used donkeys, not cars, to carry their loads.
 Where sheep, cows & pigs roamed the streets, and the occasional alpaca raised its head to greet us.
 I loved it.

 Day 2 was a lot harder though.
 We started the trek for real, with almost the whole day climbing upwards into the mountains.
-We all noticed the difference in the air; less oxygen entering our lungs, less energy fuelling our tired legs.
+We all noticed the difference in the air as we climbed higher.
+The higher the elevation, the less oxygen entering our lungs, less energy fuelling our tired legs.
 Progress was slow.
 I was always at the back, always the last, unless someone had stopped for a bush pee along the way.
 I hadn’t done any real training for the trek, I was used to living at sea level, and my exercise regime in Barcelona was non-existent.
 I thought I was still fairly fit – I lived on the 5th floor without a lift, I cycled uphill to work every day – but I was woefully unprepared.

 And then the rain came.
 Or at that altitude, the hail.
 We reached 4200 m above sea level, and it was tough.
 The hardest thing I have ever done in fact.
 I knew it wasn’t going to be easy, but I didn’t expect to feel so out of breath, unfit and exhausted.
 All the time we climbed, my legs fought against me, and the descents were rocky and slippery; sometimes on narrow paths I didn’t dare look down.
 At one point I lost sight of the guide, the group, and the path to follow – I was stranded on the rainy mountainside.
 I was starting to panic, when 2 of the porters caught up and showed me the way – chastising me for letting the guide get too far ahead, but I was so relieved to see them I didn’t care.
 Around the next corner we re-discovered the path, and the guide, and I cried tears of relief silently into my rain jacket, trying not to show how scared I was.